car251290/Tesla-calculateBattery/README.md

 # Get Tesla Calculator
 How to calculate the Speed and Temperature of a Tela

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
-# Tesla-calculateBattery
+# Tesla-calculate battery

-#Deploy of the Application
+#Deploy the Application
 URL : https://storied-narwhal-fca438.netlify.app